-The scholarships are offered by industry groups through the University in the three faculties of Applied Science, Commerce and Economics and Engineering.
+The scholarships are offered by industry groups through the University for most disciplines in Applied Science, Commerce and Economics and Engineering.
 Scholars are selected by interview with emphasis placed on achievements in community and extra-curricular activities as well as communication and leadership skills.
 A minimum TER of around 90 is expected.
-The Co-Op Application Form is available from school Careers Advisers or the Co-op Office on (02) 9385 5116.
+The Co-Op application form is available from school Careers Advisers or the Co-op Office on (02) 9385 5116.
 Applications close September 30 with interviews held at the end of November and beginning of December.